 In a 2012 report on vaccine safety, the committee used four “categories of causation” when evaluating whether a vaccine causes an “adverse effect.”

 - Evidence convincingly supports a causal relationship

-- Evidence favors acceptance of a causal relationship
+- Evidence favours acceptance of a causal relationship

 - Evidence is inadequate to accept or reject a causal relationship

-- Evidence favors rejection of a causal relationship
+- Evidence favours rejection of a causal relationship

 But the 2012 report says the committee doesn’t use the category “establishes or convincingly supports no causal relationship” because it’s “virtually impossible to prove the absence of a relationship with the same certainty that is possible in establishing the presence of one.”